mighty-gerbils/gerbil-ethereum/README.md

   we can leverage both ad-hoc and parametric polymorphism to factor our code into small pieces of incremental functionality that nicely build on each other, rather than large monolithic pieces of code that constantly repeat each other.
+  Thus, for instance, in the case of merkle tries, in one fifth the code size, we could fit twice the functionality provided by equivalent code in Go, with added optimizations.
   In the end, that means not only much less code to write, but even more importantly for cryptocurrency software, much less code to *audit*.